-The cuttings were caught in kitchen strainers as they exited the air-stream pipe emptying to the mud pit.
+The cuttings were caught in kitchen strainers and a settling bucket as they exited the ditch emptying to the mud pit.
 The samples were then washed in water while in the kitchen strainers to rid them of as much drilling mud as possible before the cuttings were placed in desorption canisters.
 Water with zephyrn chloride biocide was then added to the canisters, with a headspace of 1 to 2 inches being preserved at the top of the canister.

-All samples were transported March 14th to the laboratory at the Kansas Geological Survey in Lawrence, KS and desorption measurements were continued at approximately 70 °F .
-Desorption measurements were periodically made until the canisters produced negligible gas with daily testing for at least two successive days.
+All samples were transported September 22nd to the laboratory at the Kansas Geological Survey in Lawrence, KS and desorption measurements were continued at approximately 70 °F. Desorption measurements were periodically made until the canisters produced negligible gas with daily testing for at least two successive days.